Most UK energy companies need to improve help for struggling customers, Ofgem warns

 Most of the UK’s energy suppliers need to make improvements to meet their obligations to support customers struggling to pay their bills, energy regulator Ofgem has warned.

+According to official estimates, nearly half of UK adults are struggling to afford soaring energy bills.

+Have you been affected by a lack of support with rising bills?
+Contact zoe.tidman@independent.co.uk

-The watchdog said all bar one of the gas and electricity providers need to improve processes and governance to protect customers with payment difficulties.
+The energy regulator found all gas and electricity providers - bar one - needed to improve processes and governance to protect customers with payment difficulties.

+It also found a lack of clarity in places over how payment plans are reassessed if a customer’s circumstances change.

-Following a full market review, it found that three suppliers – TruEnergy, Utilita and ScottishPower – had “severe weaknesses” in how they support struggling customers.
+Three suppliers – TruEnergy, Utilita and ScottishPower – had “severe weaknesses” in how they support struggling customers, according to Ofgem.

+“In each case, we identified that the supplier did not have a consistent and structured approach to managing customers in payment difficulty or a risk that policies designed to support customers were not being implemented, and that they were not properly identifying or fully supporting prepayment customers,” its report said.

+“We believe this puts consumers at a serious risk of poor and potentially serious outcomes including self-disconnecting, and there is a clear need for rapid and significant improvement.”

-It also found five – E, Good, Green Energy, Outfox and Bulb – had some issues with the support they provide.
+Ofgem said five - E, Good, Green Energy, Outfox and Bulb - had “moderate weaknesses” with the support they provide.

+It said eight had “minor issues” in this area: Ecotricity, EDF, E.ON, Octopus, OVO, Shell, UW and SO/ESB.

 Utilita and Scottish Power have already been served with provisional orders, which requires them to take urgent measures, while Ofgem is considering whether further enforcement action is needed for other suppliers.